1. new Keyword

 animal.Eat(); // Output: Animal eats (base class method)

-method in the base class, but it does not override it.virtual
+newhides theEatmethod in the base class, but it does not override it.virtualallowsSpeakto be overridden.overrideprovides a specific implementation ofSpeakin theDogclass.

-7. Combination of static
+7. Combination of static, sealed, and base

-can be combined when defining utility classes that should not be inherited or instantiated.
-While base
+static and sealed can be combined when defining utility classes that should not be inherited or instantiated.
+While base is generally not used with static classes, a sealed class with instance methods can still use base if it inherits from a non-static, non-sealed base class.

 Example: Sealed Class with Base Class and Static Method